New to Online Learning?

 - Complete all assignments – read your syllabus carefully to see if you need to complete any assignments other than the online discussion.
 If you need clarification on your assignments, make sure you communicate with your faculty.

 - Check on your progress – if you are unsure of your progress in class, send your faculty member an email asking about it.
-Your faculty member may also keep the online grade book (which you can access by clicking on Tools menu, and then on My Grades in the main menu) which will keep you informed of your progress in class.
+Your faculty member may also keep the online grade book (which you can access by clicking on Grades menu which will keep you informed of your progress in class.

 Online discussions are an important component of any online course.
 It is through discussion that we share ideas and knowledge.
 It is just as important in an online course as it is in a traditional classroom environment.